vserova/book/pages/ch_core.md

 ***Note:*** The ***TNcbiToolkit\_XChar*** parameter type is used for compatibility with applications that use Unicode under Windows.

 When your application is finished using the NCBI C++ Toolkit, be sure to release the Toolkit resources by calling:

     void  NcbiToolkit_Fini(void);

-The following program fYRKbNzB illustrates how to forward the NCBI C++ Toolkit logging to another application framework:
+The following program illustrates how to forward the NCBI C++ Toolkit logging to another application framework:

     #include <ncbi_pch.hpp>
     #include <iostream>